fsec404/fsec404.github.io/_posts/2019-06-28-overview-of-dpdk-and-installation.md

 To move the control of the NICs to the userspace applications, we must first unbind them from the kernel drivers and bind them to the drivers provided by DPDK.
 This binding/unbinding is carried out by utilizing a feature of the Linux kernel where every driver has bind and unbind files associated with it.
 To unbind a device from a driver, we must write the bus id of the device to the unbind file and to bind the device a kernel driver; we must write the bus id of the device to the bind file.
 Note that we must first ensure that no other driver is controlling the device before it is added to the bind file ([manual-driver-binding]).

-# Installation
+# DPDK Installation

-In this tutorial, we are installing the DPDK (Stable)18.11.2 version.
+In this tutorial, we are installing the DPDK 18.11.2 (Stable) version.
 It is present at [Download][dpdk-download].

 On extracting the folder, we can go into the *usertools/* directory.
 In this directory, a setup script **(dpdk-setup.sh)** is present which automates most of the steps required to set up the DPDK environment.
 Note that it is possible to compile and set up the environment manually, but in this tutorial, we are using the script.